-Shark Tank has been around since 2009, providing a great way for entrepreneurs to raise money and get some publicity.
-Since its inception, the Sharks have made more than 500 televised deals but not all of them have closed!
+Since 2009, Shark Tank has been entertaining audiences and helping entrepreneurs to raise money for their businesses.
+The Sharks have made over 500 televised deals but not all of them have closed!
 Below are ten of the biggest Shark Tank deals in the show’s history.

 Largest Ever Shark Tank Deals: